 I'm part of a new organization.
 What should I do to get started?

-Once all approved with the Student Affairs and Leadership office, and you have a CardinalSync page with all of your information set up, please contact firstname.lastname@example.org with your name, email, and VSO name to set up an ASSU number.
+Once all approved with the Student Affairs and Leadership office, please contact email@example.com with your name, email, and VSO name to set up an ASSU number.
 You will not have a GrantEd account until this is done.
-Alternatively, please come into the office and we can set it up on the spot.
-Please have all officers also do the STARS trainings, as their access will be locked until they have done so.
+Please have all officers also do the STARS trainings and then email firstname.lastname@example.org when completed, as their access will be locked until they have done so.

 I am getting a distribution error when I try to submit my request; how do I fix it?